Which place is cheaper, Tampa or Gainesville?

 The autumn attracts plenty of travelers to both Gainesville and Tampa.
 Also, the autumn months attract visitors to Tampa because of the city's sights and attractions.

 Gainesville is around the same temperature as Tampa in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Tampa stays around 75°F (24°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Tampa fluctuates around 75°F (24°C).

 In October, Gainesville usually receives less rain than Tampa.
 Gainesville gets 2 inches (51 mm) of rain, while Tampa receives 2.6 inches (65 mm) of rain each month for the autumn.